Collections

 The Lakin family – the last private owners of Johnstown Castle – thought the estate would make an ideal college for agricultural students, and so its handover was wrapped up in the ‘Johnstown Castle Agricultural College Act’.

-After the Department of Agriculture took possession of the site, Lady FitzGerald’s former gardeners, including the much-loved Jimmy Murphy, stayed on to share knowledge handed down through the generations with newly arrived horticulural students!
+After the Department of Agriculture took possession of the site, Lady FitzGerald’s former gardeners, including the much-loved Jimmy Murphy, stayed on to share knowledge handed down through the generations with newly arrived horticultural students!

 A Home for Irish Agricultural Artefacts